Tarushi0106/Asset-Management-system/MONITORING.md

-# Monitoring Stack Documentation

-This document describes the monitoring infrastructure for the Asset Management System using Prometheus, Grafana, Node Exporter, and cAdvisor.
+# Removed: See `README.md`

+This file has been removed from the active documentation.
+The main `README.md` at the repository root is the single canonical document to use.

+If you need the original content back, retrieve it from the git history.

 ## Architecture Overview